-9.1.
-Out-of-Title Pay.
+- 9.1 Out-of-Title Pay.
 Employees who are temporarily assigned to perform the duties of a higher title because of the absence of another employee on sick leave, disability leave, or FMLA leave shall be paid as if promoted to the higher title in accordance with Section 8.6, beginning with the second consecutive day of such work and continuing for the duration of the assignment.
-However, in the case of employees who are temporarily assigned to perform the duties of their department heads, out-of-title pay shall not begin until the eleventh consecutive workday.
-In no case shall an employee receive out-of-title pay while filling in for another employee who is on vacation leave.
+However, in the case of employees who are temporarily assigned to perform the duties of their departments heads, out-of-title pay shall not begin until the eleventh consecutive workday.
+In no case shall an employee receive out-of-title pay while filling in for another employee who is on vacation leave. - 9.2 Call-in-Pay.

-9.2.
-Call-In Pay.
 Employees who are contacted after hours to perform work outside of their regular shifts shall receive a minimum of one hour of pay at the applicable rate for work that is performed by telephone or facsimile contact.
 However, if the employee is required to report to the Borough Hall or if the contact occurs on a holiday, he/she shall receive a minimum of two hours of pay.
-At the employee's option, compensatory time off may be taken in lieu of cash.

-9.3.
-On-Call Duty.
-Employees who are on call shall be issued pagers.
-If the employee is required to be on call, the employee shall receive on-call pay equal to eight hours' straight pay for every week of required on-call duty.
+Compensation in cash or compensatory time earned will be as follow: - ❖ Hours 1-50 at the discretion of the employee. - ♦ Hours 51-100 at the discretion of the Department Head. - 9.3 On-Call Duty.
+Employees who are on call shall be issued cell phones and/or any other electronic devices to complete their on-call duties.
+If the employee is required to be on call, the employee shall receive on-call pay equal to eight hours straight pay for every week of required on-call duty.